dolphjs/website/docs/project-structure/index.md

 - .gitignore : where files and folders to be ignored by git when pushing your code are specified.
 - .swrcr: it's used by dolphjs to set path config
 - .dolph_config.yaml : this is the main file of a dolphjs project used to specify your configurations.
-- .dolph-cli.yaml: this is the file created and managed automatically by the CLI and shouldn't be modified.
+- .dolph_cli.yaml: this is the file created and managed automatically by the CLI and shouldn't be modified.
 - package.json: your project's config file which holds improtant info about your project
 - tsconfig.json: the typescript configuration file which can be edited to your needs.

-After running the `dolph-cli g -a <name>` command to generate an endpoint and it's folders, your project sturcture looks like this:
+After running the `dolph g -a <name>` command to generate an endpoint and it's folders, your project sturcture looks like this:

 ```r
 ├─ src